West Lakes, South Australia: Attractions

 In addition to Westfield West Lakes, the suburb is also home to the Lakes Resort Hotel (established in 1985) and the West Lakes Golf Club — one of several within the coastal western suburbs.

 West Lakes was home to Football Park (also known by its sponsored name AAMI Stadium), which functioned as a 51,240-seat sports stadium where AFL and SANFL games were played.
 Demolition of the grandstands and light towers were completed in 2019.
 The oval itself was left intact, and currently serves as the home training ground for the Adelaide Football Club (similar to Waverley Park in Melbourne).

-A Douglas C-47 Skytrain military transport aircraft was owned by the McDonald's adjacent Westfield West Lakes, used as part of a play area for children's parties.
+A Douglas C-47 Skytrain military transport aircraft was owned by the McDonald's adjacent to Westfield West Lakes, used as part of a play area for children's parties.
 The plane was removed in the late 1990s, and is now being restored privately.